 - Global change impacts on biodiversity: range & community shifts, invasive species

-- Biodiversity modelling: species distribution modelling, spatially explicit population modelling
+- Biodiversity modelling: species distribution models, individual-based models, spatially explicit population models

 - Automatic monitoring: integrating audio detection and image recognition